AlexKliger/pokedex/README.md

-# Lift Log
+# Pokedex
-A nostalgia driven project.
-A classic Pokedex with all of the original 151 Pokemon.
+A personal project with nostalgia as a powerful motivator.
+A recreation of the Generation I Pokedex from the original game.
+It contains entries for the original 151 Pokemon.

 ## How It's Made:
 React, HTML/CSS/JS

-The front end is built with React.
-It makes requests to a RESTful API for data on Pokemon.
+The frontend is built using React.js.
+Requests are made to a third-party RESTful API for data on Pokemon.
+Credit: https://pokeapi.co/

 ## Optimizations
-An optimization that can be made would be to implement pagination or loading entries only when scrolled to.
-Worth considering if I expand the Pokedex to include more generations.
+If I plan to expand the Pokedex to include later generations, loading entries only when being scrolled to would help when requested data gets too large.

 ## Lessons Learned:
 One of my earlier attempts at a larger React project.
-It helped me become more comfortable building front end projects that make frequent requests to an API.
+It helped me become more comfortable building frontend projects that consume third-party RESTful APIs.